 In1890 Güell instructed the architect Antoni Gaudí to build a garden city, in which nature and an equal housing should form a symbiosis.
 In addition to the Sagrada Familia, this was the largest project of Gaudí.

 Finished were only two buildings, roads and the extensive park.
 Planned were 60 villas, but nobody was interested.

 In 1963, the former residence of Gaudí was opened as a museum.

 In 1984, the park was included in the UNESCO list of cultural heritage.

 With the underground line L3 go to the station Lesseps.
-From there it's 10-15 minutes on foot.
+From there it's about 10-15 minutes by foot.
 Go from the station from the main road Travessera de Dalt up (not the great guide to follow) to the left side of a road with the not very simple name "Avinguda del Santuari de Sant Josep de la Muntanya".
 These go up until the end of the Carrer d'Ot.
 You will see the entrance already.

 On our map we have drawn the way for you.